stormlightlabs/volt/docs/usage/expressions.md

 Standard constructors and utilities remain accessible: `Array`, `Object`, `String`, `Number`, `Boolean`, `Date`, `Math`, `JSON`, `RegExp`, `Map`, `Set`, `Promise`.

 All built-in methods on native types (strings, arrays, objects, etc.) are permitted.
 Signal methods (`get`, `set`, `subscribe`) are explicitly allowed even though `constructor` is otherwise blocked.

 ### Error Handling

-Expressions containing unsafe operations or syntax errors are caught, logged to the console, and return `undefined` rather than throwing.
-This prevents malicious or malformed expressions from breaking the application.
+Expressions containing unsafe operations or syntax errors are wrapped in an `EvaluationError`.
+VoltX logs the error with the original expression for easier debugging and returns `undefined` to keep the UI responsive.

+Boolean negation is rewritten internally (`!foo` becomes `!$unwrap(foo)`) so signals behave like plain values during coercion without leaking signal internals into the template.

 ## Guidelines

 ### Performance

+Expressions are compiled on first use and subsequent evaluations hit the cache.
-Expressions are parsed on every evaluation.
-For optimal performance, keep expressions simple and use computed signals for complex calculations.
-The evaluator automatically tracks signal dependencies so only affected bindings re-evaluate when signals change.
+Keep expressions simple and prefer computed signals for heavy logic—the evaluator already tracks dependencies so only affected bindings re-run.

 ### Best Practices